pjtunstall/pjtunstall/README.md

+I've been learning to code for the past two and a half years, studying Go, JavaScript, and Rust at 01Founders, a branch of the 01Edu family of coding bootcamps.
+This portfolio is a mixture of coursework and personal projects.
 An asterisk after the name denotes a 01Founders project.

 (If you're viewing this on my GitHub [profile](https://github.com/pjtunstall), scroll down to pinned repos for a quick sample.)